 Senior Vice President of Regulatory, Quality, Clinical, and Compliance

-John Sam, Vice President, Operations – John has over 15 years of medical device experience and has managed, supported and transferred many different technologies and products from concept to commercialization.
+John Sam, Vice President of Engineering and Operations – John has over 15 years of medical device experience and has managed, supported and transferred many different technologies and products from concept to commercialization.
 He started his career at Abbot Vascular Devices where he contributed to the successful integration of Perclose’s product lines to a larger organization.
 He later applied these concepts to the expansion of manufacturing at FoxHollow Technologies, which was acquired by Ev3 and is still being manufactured by Medtronic.
 Subsequently, he led the operational launch of electrosurgery devices at Ardian and tissue-based mitral valve replacements at Twelve (both technologies were acquired and transferred to Medtronic).
 John holds a B.S. in Mechanical Engineering from California Polytechnic San Luis Obispo and M.S. in Engineering Management from Santa Clara University.

 Vice President of Engineering and Operations

 Andrew Shute, Senior Vice President of Field Operations – Andrew has over 20 years of medical device experience and has led the successful commercialization of new technologies and products working in the corporate, start-up and distributor settings.
 He brings strong business, clinical training and sales management background to the team, including positions at St. Jude Medical, Endocardial Solutions and Getz Brothers.
 Shute received his B.S. from the University of Wollongong, Australia.
 Shute currently holds the position of Chairman of the Cardiac Rhythm Management section of the Association of British Healthcare Industries Ltd (ABHI).

 Mike Welch, Vice President of US Market Development – Mike has over 25 years of experience bringing first-of-kind medical device technologies to market.
 He has partnered with clinicians in over 40 countries to gather early clinical experience with novel devices.
 Mike went on to build and manage networks of direct sales forces and distributors to commercialize those devices once regulatory approval was obtained.
 Mike has served this role across numerous organizations ranging from small, early stage start-ups to large multinationals.
 His prior work experiences include Cotera, Relievant, Medtronic, Ardian, Emphasys and Abbott/Perclose.
 He is currently the VP of US Market Development for EBR Systems.